RooSoft/bitcoinlib/guides/tutorial/tutorial-private-key.md

 BitcoinLib offers a way to generate very random entropy by rolling 50 or 99 dices, depending on the level of security you're after.
-These will introduce either 2¹³² or 2²⁶⁴ possibilities, depending on the number of rolls.
+These will introduce either 2¹³² or 2²⁶⁴ possibilities, based on the number of rolls.

 To get to a private key creation, we first need a seed phrase.
 Dice rolls will thus be converted into words.
 These two notations are equivalent.
 Note here that